Kevin S. Tenney

 Kevin S. Tenney (born October 16, 1955) is an American film director, producer and screenwriter, best known for directing horror movies such as Witchboard (1986), and Night of the Demons (1988).
-Night of the Demons 3, which he also wrote.
+He also wrote Night of the Demons 3 (1997).

 Biography

 Tenney was born at the Hickam Air Force Base in Honolulu, Hawaii, where his father was stationed in the United States Air Force.
 He was primarily raised in Fairfield, California, where he graduated from Fairfield High School in 1973.
 He later studied filmmaking at the University of Southern California, but dropped out in his senior year when he began filming his feature debut, Witchboard (1987).